Water Ionizers and reviews from Alkaline Water Plus Skip to main content

 Living cells are constantly responding to their environment.

-Every second, trillions of chemical reactions occur inside the human body.
+Every second, trillions of chemical reactions occur inside the body.
 These reactions generate energy, build molecules, repair tissues, and maintain the balance required for life.

-At the same time, these reactions produce reactive oxygen species (ROS) — molecules commonly known as free radicals.
-In small amounts, these molecules are a normal part of cellular communication.
+In small amounts, ROS are a normal part of cellular communication.
 Problems arise when too many accumulate and the body's protective systems cannot keep up.

 The Body's Built-In Defense System